rock-gui/gui-vizkit3d_debug_drawings/README.md

 export VIZKIT_PLUGIN_RUBY_PATH=<PATH_TO_INSTALL_PREFIX>/lib
 ```

-Most of the environment is only needed while building.
-The only thing that needs to be exported to be able to run the code is
+Most of the environment variables are only needed while compiling.
+Only *VIZKIT_PLUGIN_RUBY_PATH* needs to be exported for execution.
-*VIZKIT_PLUGIN_RUBY_PATH*.
 This variable is used by vizkit3d to locate the visualization plugins.

 ##### install osgviz
 ```